 Maktab boasts of a uniquely rich mathematics curriculum in its Middle School years.
 We offer two streams: theoretical mathematics and applied mathematics.
 The applied mathematics curriculum lays a solid foundation for O level and A level mathematics.
 The theoretical mathematics option is only available to students who score about 90% marks in their Grade 6 exams.
 The theoretical mathematics option is a three-year programme that is based on studying two timeless classics: Planimetry by A. P. Kiselev’s and Algebra by I. M. Gelfand and A. Shen.
 The books are masterpieces of Russian mathematical writing.
-Typically students who opt for the theoretical mathematics option are not taught applied mathematics but are expected to catch up with applied mathematics on their own.

 Throughout Middle School, we emphasize that science is not simply a series of memorized facts and formulae but a way of looking at the universe, a mode of asking and answering relevant questions; and the way to answer those questions is by experimentation.